kununu/elasticsearch/doc/QUERY.md

 ```

 ### Filtering and Searching
-To add one or more filters or searches to a query, simply pass them as separate arguments when creating the query or add then by calling `Query::filter()` or `Query::search()`, respectively, anytime later.
+To add one or more filters or searches to a query, simply pass them as separate arguments when creating the query or add them anytime later by calling `Query::filter()` or `Query::search()`, respectively.

 #### Filter only
-Per default all filters are combined with a boolean AND (i.e. Elastic must).
+Per default all filters are combined with a boolean AND (i.e. Elasticsearch `must`).
 ```php
 Query::create(
     Filter::create('field', ['value1', 'value2'], Operator::TERMS)